Where to Chase the Best Waterfalls in Texas

 Drive time: 2 hours, 30 minutes

-Just 10 miles from downtown Austin, McKinney Falls State Park has two waterfalls on Onion Creek that feed into large swimming holes.
-While you may see a good amount of foot traffic on nice-weather days, there are usually enough parking spaces and trails for everyone.
+Just 13 miles from the state capitol, McKinney Falls State Park has two waterfalls on Onion Creek that feed into large swimming holes.
+While you may see a good amount of foot traffic on nice-weather days, there are usually enough parking spaces and easy-to-moderate trails for everyone.
+It's encouraged to purchase a day pass in advance, as this area is a hot commodity.

 Quiet your mind and go for a swim at Pedernales Falls.